Philosophy

 Change and external world

 Not only am I aware of constant changes, I am also having the impression that the states are new.
 From this I conclude that although I do have a memory, it is limited.
 I conclude with certainty that my awareness is not all-knowing at the moment.
-(I do not exclude the possibility that it could become all-knowing in the future, and not even that I was in the past.)
+(I do not exclude the possibility that it could become all-knowing in the future, and not even that I was in the past.
+Note that one could reason that it is impossible to know with certainty if one is all-knowing.)
 From this I conclude that from the point of view of my awareness there is an external world.
 Of course, it is possible that that which I experience as "external world" simply is produced by something from within myself, of which I am not aware.

 It seems that this "problem of awareness" is independent of whether an external world really exists or not, and, in case it does exist, the nature and origin of this external world.